paritytech/evm-tps/README.md

 yarn evm
 ```

 This will perform an initial setup.
-After this initiall setup is done and the script outputs
+After this initiall setup is done and the script outputs (Make sure that the blocks are empty showing (~000%), meaning that the setup is complete).

 ```
 [BlockTracker] Block: 0381 | txns: 0000 | gasUsed: 000000000 (~000%) [gasPrice: 0M | pool: 00000]